-3. Benefits and Costs of Taking into Account Asset Price Movements
+III.
+Benefits and Costs of Taking into Account Asset Price Movements

 In this section, we simulate the model to illustrate the potential benefits and costs of considering movements in asset prices in the conduct of monetary policy.
-We base this on the model in Bernanke et al. (1999) that incorporates financial market imperfections in an otherwise standard dynamic stochastic general equilibrium model.
-See Gilchrist and Saito (2008) and the Appendix for a description.
-While our analysis draws on Gilchrist and Saito (2008), we discuss the monetary policy tradeoffs arising from financial market imperfections in detail.
+We base this on the model in Bernanke, Gertler, and Gilchrist (1999) that incorporates financial market imperfections in an otherwise standard DSGE model.
+See Gilchrist and Saito (2008) and Appendices 1 and 2 for a description.
+While our analysis draws on Gilchrist and Saito (2008), we discuss the monetary policy trade-offs arising from financial market imperfections in detail.

 As a driving force behind macroeconomic fluctuations, we consider shocks to technology along with shocks to the net worth of entrepreneurs that have outright effects on their balance sheets.18 An important difference between these shocks for the purpose of our analysis is the deviation in economic activity from its efficient level.
 To appreciate this point, we can see that even in the absence of nominal rigidities and real imperfections (such as financial market imperfections), the level of economic activity varies in response to technology shocks.
 However, net worth shocks have no impact on the efficient level of economic activity.
-This outcome reflects the fact that in the absence of financial market imperfections are irrelevant to economic activity (or the decisions of firms/investors).
+This outcome reflects the fact that in the absence of financial market imperfections, balance-sheet conditions are irrelevant to economic activity (or the decisions of firms/investors).